The Best Practice Awards

 Submissions should include any pictures, graphs, figures and data tables that supports the summary.
 Each of these must be clearly labeled and described.

-Submission should inclulde the following information:
+Submissions should inclulde the following information:

 - Introduction - a summary of the program including length of time for development and implementation.